 The old University Center garage, the Temple Court and Aconda Court buildings, the former Student Counseling Center, and a building at 812 Volunteer Boulevard were demolished to accommodate the construction.

-Phase two will begin soon and will include a large auditorium/performance venue, a large ballroom for events and banquets, additional dining areas, the auditorium and ballroom, a student recreation area, UT Federal Credit Union, lounges, and additional program, conference, and meeting space.
+Phase two will begin soon and will include a large auditorium/performance venue, a large ballroom for events and banquets, additional dining areas, a student recreation area, the Vol Card office, UT Federal Credit Union, lounges, and additional program, conference, and meeting space.
 It also will extend the building’s footprint westward toward Volunteer Boulevard.

 The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in 2017.